Casperfeng/Number-guesser/README.md

 # Number-guesser
-Making a number guesser with a cool UI
+Making a number guesser with a cool UI.
+Used the project to test out **getskeleton templates**.